Greece Moments Greece Moments

 Vlychada Diros Mani Cave

 One of the top sights of Mani is located 15 minutes south of Areopoli.
-In the Dripstone Cave Vlychada Diros (Spílaia Diroú) is a seemingly endless network of several caves, most of which are flooded with water due to their proximity to the sea.
+The Dripstone Cave Vlychada Diros (Spílaia Diroú) is a seemingly endless network of several caves, most of which are flooded with water due to their proximity to the sea.

 The cave labyrinth has been extensively explored since 1949 and expeditions still take place today.
-Again and again you come across new tunnels and even archaeological finds, including from the Neolithic Age.
-With a currently known length of 15.4 km, the Diros Cave is considered to be longest cave system in Greece.
+New tunnels and even archaeological finds, including from the Neolithic Age, are discovered time and again.
+With a currently known length of 15.4 km, the Diros Cave is considered to be the longest cave system in Greece.

-The eponymous Vlychada Main Cave and its mysterious fairytale world can be explored by boat trip and on foot (tickets from 7 €).
-Stalactites and stalagmites are staged in colour and were given striking names due to their silhouette.
+The eponymous Vlychada Main Cave and its mysterious fairytale world can be explored by boat and on foot (tickets from 7 €).
+Stalactites and stalagmites are lit in colour and have been given striking names based on their silhouettes.
 More information and opening hours can be found at: Diros Caves

 #3 Mani Ghost Village Vathia

-It probably has no more than six inhabitants Vathia Ghost Village, which is enthroned on a hill in the middle of a bare hilly landscape.
-The backdrop of this lost place is unique; from a distance, the place looks like a fortress.
-Many small fortresses rise from the ruined village towards the sky.
+The ghost village of Vathia probably has no more than six inhabitants and is perched on a hill in the middle of a bare, hilly landscape.
+The backdrop of this lost place is unique; from a distance, it looks like a fortress.
+Many small tower houses rise from the ruined village towards the sky.

 Vathia Peloponnes Messa Mani